Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Results

-The extracted drain temperatures exhibit a nonlinear trend as a function of $V_{DS}$ (Fig.~\ref{fig:Td_Te_RST_GaAs}) at both cryogenic and room temperatures.
-In our prior work \cite{bekari} and other works \cite{heinz_scalable_2022, IEEEIMS:murti_Td}, $T_d$ is also observed to depend non-linearly on physical temperature.
+Regarding the rapid increase in $S_{id}$ at high voltages, we note that no indications of non-ideal effects like impact ionization were present in the DC characteristics or $S-$parameters in our devices.
+The I-V curves (available in \cite[Fig.~3]{bekari}) did not show any kink, while the gate--source current, $I_{GS}$, remained at values between -5 $\mu$A$/$mm and -20 $\mu$A$/$mm, far from the bias regime where impact ionization was observed previously in our devices\cite[Fig.~6.7]{akgiray_new_2013}.
+Additionally, $S_{22}$ remained capacitive for all $V_{DS}$ \cite{IEEEIMS:Ruiz_ImpactIon}.
+However, it has been reported based on Monte Carlo simulations \cite{Impact_ionization_and_Sid_A} that microwave noise from impact ionization may occur even though it may not be observable in I-V and $S-$parameters measurements.
+Therefore, it is possible that the rapid increase in $S_{id}$ above 0.8 V is due to impact ionization.

-We now aim to interpret these trends through a theory of drain noise.
-A proposed mechanism for drain noise based on a suppressed shot noise theory was suggested in \cite{IEEEIMS:hemt_limits_pospieszalski} in which $T_{d}$ was expressed in terms of a temperature-independent suppression factor (Fano factor), $g_{ds}$ and $I_{DS}$.
-According to this theory, if $I_{DS}$ is kept constant with physical temperature then the output noise power $T_{d} g_{ds}$ is predicted to be temperature-independent.
-This prediction is inconsistent with the measured temperature dependence of the output noise power which changes from $\sim 60$ pA(Hz mm)\textsuperscript{-1/2} to $\sim 90$ pA(Hz mm)\textsuperscript{-1/2} as $T_{ph}$ is varied from 40 K to 300 K. This magnitude of variation significantly exceeds the estimated uncertainty in the measured output noise power of $\sim 10$\%, and we therefore conclude that the output noise power must exhibit a dependence on physical temperature.
-This conclusion is consistent with the findings of \cite{bekari, heinz_scalable_2022, IEEEIMS:murti_Td}.
+The variation of $T_{d}$ with $T_{ph}$ for the present devices has been previously reported in \cite{bekari}.
+Here, we use those data and the present measurements to obtain $S_{id}$ versus $T_{ph}$ at constant $V_{DS} = 0.6$ V and $I_{DS} = 10$ mA in Fig.~\ref{fig:Td_Te_RST_Vs_Tph_GaAs}.
+A dependence of $S_{id}$ on $T_{ph}$ is observed.
+This observation contradicts the predictions of suppressed shot noise theory.
+According to this theory, if $I_{DS}$ is kept constant with physical temperature, then the output noise current $S_{id}$ is predicted to be temperature-independent. \cite{IEEEIMS:hemt_limits_pospieszalski, Fano_Factor_Tph_independence, supressed_shotN_excess_noise} This prediction is inconsistent with the measured temperature dependence of the output noise current in Fig.~\ref{fig:T50_Tpred_Tph}.
+This conclusion agrees with the findings of \cite{InP_DrainNoise_IMS2023, bekari, heinz_scalable_2022, IEEEIMS:murti_Td}.
+This finding indicates that suppressed shot noise cannot be the sole mechanism contributing to drain noise.

-The RST theory for drain noise proposed in \cite{esho_theory_2022} predicts $T_d$ to exhibit a temperature dependence.
-However, the dependence is predicted to be exponential, and the measured trends vary less rapidly than predicted from RST alone.
-We therefore introduce a model of drain noise based on earlier studies of microwave noise in quantum wells \cite{hartnagel_microwave_2001} in which the noise arises from two components: the thermal noise associated with the channel resistance and RST. $T_d$ can then be expressed as: